djwugee/RepoGPT/README.md

 This app is an enhanced version of [MarcoWorms/RefactorGPT](https://github.com/MarcoWorms/RefactorGPT) with the following extra features:

-- Dark theme by default
+- Dark theme
-- Allow the use of an access token to access private repositories
+- Access to private repositories with an access token
+- External link to generate key/token
+- Show/hide key/token
-- Remember the last used repository in the browser's local storage
+- Remember the last used repository
-- Has a button to copy the generated files text content
+- Merged files copy button
+- Error handling and loading states

 ---